OmariGrant/Gym-Membership-Laravel/README.md

 # Gym-Membership-Laravel

+## Installation

+Meet Laravel 5.6 requirements
+Clone this repository
+run the command: php artisan migrate --seed run the command: php artisan serve view the site at 127.0.0.1:8000 (by default) login with the default credentials:
+email: test@example.com
+password: gym123

 ## Scenario

 A new gym has opened that needs a system for taking new memberships.
 Listed are the requirements from the product owner.